 ‘THEY ARE NOT JUST DECORATIVE!’

-A cat's ears and whiskers are also part of cat body language and can indicate emotion.
+A cat’s ears and whiskers are also part of the cat’s body language and can indicate emotion.
 They are not just sensory organs (ears for sound, whiskers for touch).
 The ears and whiskers often work together.

 If the ears are rotated back, especially back and flat, and the whiskers are going forward, the cat is indicating aggression.
 If the ears are to the side (like airplane wings) and the whiskers are flat along the cheeks, the cat is expressing fear.

 We watch for these 2 ear positions.
-In a multiple cat household, aggression and fear are emotions we want to keep to a minimum.
-And with lots of cats, the potential fo aggression and fear are increased.
-If 2 cats seem to be challenging each other, but the ears are erect, then we know it is just play.
-If either one has ears that are flat and back, or to the sides, we intervene because at least one of them is afraid or being aggressive.
+In a multiple-cat household, aggression and fear are emotions we want to keep to a minimum.
+And with lots of cats, the potential for aggression and fear are increased.
+If 2 cats seem to be challenging each other, but the ears are erect, then we know it is just playing.
+If either one has ears that are flat and back, or to the sides, we intervene because at least one of them is afraid of being aggressive.
 Both aggression and fear can lead to physical confrontation!

 If the ears are erect and facing forward, and the whiskers are also facing forward, he is alert and expressing interest – such as spotting prey!

-Since a cat is normally alert, the ears facing forward is their normal position.
+Since a cat is normally alert, the ears facing forward are their normal position.
 With the whiskers pointing out to the sides at the same time, he is relaxed and comfortable.

 ‘MY BODY IS BEAUTIFUL!’

-Cat body language also includes body position to provide an indication how a cat is feeling.
-Body position usually communicates 1 of 2 things - 'come closer' or 'go away'.
+Cat body language also includes body position to provide an indication of how a cat is feeling.
+Body position usually communicates 1 of 2 things – ‘come closer’ or ‘go away.’